pdkovacs/micro-cassandra-spark/README.md

     }1' /etc/security/limits.conf > new.limits.conf && \
     mv new.limits.conf /etc/security/limits.conf

-or (what we shouldn’t but may do with significant physical memory constraints) allow swapping:
+or (what we shouldn’t but may do under significant physical memory constraints) allow swapping:

     $ sudo dd if=/dev/zero of=/swapfile bs=1024k count=1024
     $ sudo chmod 600 /swapfile